Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic

 \section{Framework}

-To tackle the intricate temporal question-answering tasks, we design a straightforward yet effective end-to-end framework.
-As demonstrated in Figure \ref{fig:intro}, our objective is to merge the information extraction strength of LLMs with the problem-solving capability of an external Python interpreter.
-Our framework consists of two steps: (1) structural information extraction, and (2) code execution.
-The algorithm can be found in Algorithm \ref{alg:ve}.
+To tackle the intricate temporal question-answering tasks, we design a straightforward yet effective end-to-end framework called TempLogic.
+As demonstrated in Figure \ref{fig:framework}, our framework consists of three stages: (1) retrieval-guided context distillation, (2) temporal data extraction, and (3) logic reasoning.